Shoresh Ghaderi - Profile Picture

 Trading with order blocks is like harnessing the gravitational pull of the market’s most massive bodies—the institutional traders.
 To effectively trade with these blocks, one must understand their influence on price action and how to make strategic decisions based on their presence.
 Here’s a comprehensive guide to trading with order blocks:

-1. Identify Potential Order Blocks: Use the methods discussed earlier to locate potential order blocks on your charts.
+1. Identify Potential Order Blocks: The first and most important step in trading is to determine the trend and market structure.
+Use the methods discussed earlier to locate potential order blocks on your charts.
 Remember, these are areas where significant market moves have originated.

 2. Wait for Price Action Confirmation: Once you’ve identified an order block, wait for price action to confirm its influence.
 Look for signs like a bounce off the block or a breakthrough with increased volume.